-There are various types of elder abuse prohibited by California law – physical abuse, the infliction of mental suffering, or financial abuse.
+There are various types of elder abuse prohibited by California law –

 If you are charged with financial elder abuse, there are two major elements that the government must prove.
 In order to convict you, the prosecution must prove each of these facts.
 Your defense can focus on any one of two issues, or a combination of them.

 - Theft – The prosecution must prove that one of the following crimes was committed: theft, embezzlement, forgery, fraud, or identity theft.
 This may include taking money, an item, or title to a real estate property.
 Identity theft can also qualify as elder abuse.

 - Victim is an Elder or Dependent Adult – The person who owns the stolen property or identity must be an elder or a dependent adult.

 An elder is someone who is 65-years-old or over.

 A dependent adult is someone who has physical or mental limitation that interferes with his or her ability to function and to protect his or her rights.
 For example, this may be someone with a developmental disability.
 Adults who are housed in inpatient facilities, such as psychiatric or chemical dependency facilities, are generally considered to be dependent.